klmnden/azure-docs.tr-tr/articles/cognitive-services/Computer-vision/QuickStarts/CSharp-hand-text.md

         /// <returns>The byte array of the image data.</returns>
         static byte[] GetImageAsByteArray(string imageFilePath)
         {
-            using (FileStream fileStream =
+            // Open a read-only file stream for the specified file. using (FileStream fileStream =
                 new FileStream(imageFilePath, FileMode.Open, FileAccess.Read))
             {
+                // Read the file's contents into a byte array.
                 BinaryReader binaryReader = new BinaryReader(fileStream);
                 return binaryReader.ReadBytes((int)fileStream.Length);
             }